After No! What comes next?

 Even among those who voted No, there were few who danced on the grave of the Uluru Statement From the Heart, recognizing the depressing reality that the solution to the plight and the all-to-real suffering of the indigenous community is more of the same.

-In just 25 short statements, The Freedom Declaration not only shines a new light on what was taken from the indigenous community through colonization, it also opens a new path to reconciliation through practical solutions that start with the idea of truth-telling.
+In just 25 short statements, The Freedom Declaration for Peace (Declaration) not only shines a new light on what was taken from the indigenous community through colonization, it also opens a new path to reconciliation through practical solutions that start with the idea of truth-telling.

 Truth-telling, however, is more than just acknowledging the physical crimes and injustices visited upon an indigenous population by the colonialists, or about saying “sorry” on behalf of long-dead ancestors.